I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndischimney/ns-ndischimney-_ndis_tcp_connection_offload_parameters.md

      offload target sends a partial segment.
 When the SWS receive timer times out, the offload target sends a window update.
 An offload target should support this member.

-`TicksPerSecond`
+`TcpDuplicateAckThreshold`

-A ULONG value that the TCP/IP driver stack sets to specify how many ticks of the host's clock
+A ULONG value that the TCP/IP driver stack sets to specify the number of duplicate acknowledgments
-     equal one second.
-The default value is 1000 (that is, 1 tick = 1 millisecond).
+     that the offload target must receive before the target performs a fast retransmission.
 An offload target must support this member.

+`TcpPushTicks`

+A ULONG value that the TCP/IP driver stack sets to specify the number of ticks that an offload
+     target must wait before the target completes a pre-posted receive buffer.
+This interval starts immediately after the offload target places the first byte in the pre-posted receive buffer.
+An offload target uses this value to initialize its push timer.
+An offload target must support this member.

+`NceStaleTicks`

+A ULONG value that the TCP/IP driver stack sets to indicate the number of ticks of inactivity that
+     make a neighbor state object stale.
+An offload target must support this member.

+`CongestionAlgorithm`

+Reserved for future use.

+If you are an independent hardware vendor (IHV) and you want to implement nondefault congestion
+     control algorithms, for example Compound TCP, contact Microsoft at
+     <a href="mailto:offloadt@microsoft.com">External TCP Offload Triage</a>.

 ## Remarks
 In NDIS 6.0 and later versions, the NDIS_TCP_CONNECTION_OFFLOAD_PARAMETERS structure specifies the